Today we’re doing a review of Income League by Jamie Lewis and Matthew Neer.

 They tell you with Income League, making money online is as easy as posting a few free ads a couple of times a day and that Matt is going to finally reveal the online income secrets that made him $1,000 today, $8,000 last week and $58,000 last month.

-We're told there's nothing complicated about what he does – it's 100% foolproof and if we can copy and paste a few emails then you can make as much money as you want with this.
+We're told there's nothing complicated about what he does – it's 100% foolproof and if we can copy and paste a few emails then we can make as much money as we want.

 In case we're not yet convinced, we're shown a ton of Clickbank earnings screenshots and a few success stories from people who have already signed up and achieved success with Income League.